nruhm/diarscription/docs/reference/audio/sample-e/gold-reference.md

 197
 00:11:31,366 --> 00:11:34,390
-[SPEAKER_03]: I don't know if they'll need a one-time
+[SPEAKER_03]: I don't know if they'll need a one-time thing

 198
 00:11:34,370 --> 00:11:38,112